dcernst/dcernst.github.io/teaching/mat690s24/syllabus.md

 </blockquote>

 ### Course Materials ###
 There is no textbook for this course.
 All course content will be covered via lectures and homework.
+You should be seeking clarification about the content whenever necessary by asking questions.
+Here's one of my favorite quotes about reading mathematics.

 <blockquote>
-<p>An ounce of practice is worth more than tons of preaching.</p>
+<p>Don’t just read it; fight it!
+Ask your own questions, look for your own examples, discover your own proofs.
+Is the hypothesis necessary?
+Is the converse true?
+What happens in the classical special case?
+What about the degenerate cases?
+Where does the proof use the hypothesis?</p>
-<footer><a href="https://en.wikipedia.org/wiki/Mahatma_Gandhi">Mahatma Gandhi</a></footer>
+<footer><a href="http://en.wikipedia.org/wiki/Paul_Halmos">Paul Halmos</a></footer>
 </blockquote>

 ### Rights of the Learner ##